Non-existence of exceptional orbits under polar actions on Hilbert spaces: Proof of Theorem

-\begin{rem} In the proof of \cite[Proposition 2.3.5]{BCO}, it is stated that $\xi$ can be extended to a $G$-equivariant normal vector field $\tilde{\xi}$ on an open neighborhood of $p$ in $G \cdot p$.
-However $\tilde{\xi}$ is in general not equivariant under the whole $G$ and thus should be stated as in Lemma \ref{lem3}. \end{rem}
+\begin{remark} In the proof of \cite[Proposition 2.3.5]{BCO}, it is stated that $\xi$ can be extended to a $G$-equivariant normal vector field $\tilde{\xi}$ on an open neighborhood of $p$ in $G \cdot p$.
+However $\tilde{\xi}$ is in general not equivariant under the whole $G$ and thus should be stated as in Lemma \ref{lem3}. \end{remark}

 \begin{proof}[Proof of Lemma \textup{\ref{lem3}}] Take an open neighborhood $B$ of $e \in \mathcal{L}$ so that $B \cap \mathcal{L}_q \subset \mathcal{L}_q^0$.
 Take also an open neighborhood $U$ of $e \in \mathcal{L}$ so that $\{ g^{-1}h \mid g, h \in U \} \subset B$.
 By Lemma \ref{lem2} it follows that $\tilde{\xi}$ is a well-defined normal vector filed on $W$.
 Let $r \in W$ and $v \in T^\perp_r N$.
 Then there exists $X \in \operatorname{Lie}(\mathcal{L})$ such that $v = X^*_r$ where $\operatorname{Lie}(\mathcal{L})$ denotes the Lie algebra of $\mathcal{L}$ and $X^*$ the associated vector field on $V$ defined by $ X^*_r := \left. \frac{d}{dt} \right|_{t = 0} (\exp tX) \cdot r. $ Clearly $X^*$ is tangent to every $\mathcal{L}$-orbit and thus normal to the section $\Sigma_r$ through $r$.
 Let $\hat{\xi}$ be an extension of $\tilde{\xi}$ to a smooth vector field on $V$.
 Denote by $X^*_t$ the one parameter group of $X^*$.
 Then